 Helen – A Service User’s Story

-We first started supporting this lady in March of 2013.
-She was depressed, struggling through the process of losing her daughters to long term foster care, living on a budget and still struggling to get out of a controlling relationship, even though she was divorced 5 years previously and her ex was remarried.
+When we first met Helen she was depressed, struggling through the process of losing her daughters to long term foster care, living on a budget and still struggling to get out of a controlling relationship, even though she was divorced 5 years previously and her ex was remarried.
 She was also being controlled by her son who lived with her ex, his father.

 She is currently looking to move to a new home for a new start in her new stronger persona.